github/docs/content/admin/monitoring-managing-and-updating-your-instance/updating-the-virtual-machine-and-physical-resources/known-issues-with-upgrades-to-your-instance.md

 ### Avoiding this issue

-We strongly recommend you upgrade your {% data variables.product.prodname_ghe_server %} instance to the latest patch version (3.7.14 or higher, or 3.8.7 or higher) before you upgrade to 3.9.
+We strongly recommend you upgrade your {% data variables.product.prodname_ghe_server %} instance to the latest patch version (3.7.14 or higher, or 3.8.7 or higher) before you upgrade to 3.9 or 3.10.
 These versions contain a fix for the upgrade issue.

-If you cannot upgrade {% data variables.location.product_location %}, then you can avoid the issue by updating the nomad timeout for MySQL before starting an upgrade to {% data variables.product.prodname_ghe_server %} 3.9:
+If you cannot upgrade {% data variables.location.product_location %}, then you can avoid the issue by updating the nomad timeout for MySQL before starting an upgrade to {% data variables.product.prodname_ghe_server %} 3.9 (from 3.7 or 3.8) or 3.10 (from 3.8 only).

 1. Put your instance into maintenance mode: